last update: 3/13/2017

 ARTICLE VII - MISCELLANEOUS PROVISIONS

 Section 1.
 Fiscal Year and Audit.
-The fiscal year of the Corporation shall end on June 30 each year.
-The Treasurer of the Corporation shall be required periodically and no less than once a year to employ a certified public accountant to audit the accounts of the Corporation.
+The fiscal year of the Corporation shall end on June 30each year.
+The Board of Directors of the Corporation, upon recommendation of the Treasurer or Chairman of the Board Committee reviewing financial documents, shall be required periodically and no less than once a year to employ a certified public accountant to audit the accounts of the Corporation.

 Section 3.
 Commercial Paper.
 All checks and other orders for the payment of money out of the funds of the Corporation, and all notes or evidences of indebtedness of the Corporation, shall be executed on behalf of the Corporation by such officer or officers or employee or employees, as the Board may, by resolution, from time to time determine.

 Section 4.
 Deposits.
-All funds of the Corporation not otherwise employed shall be deposited, from time to time, to the credit of the Corporation in such banks, trust companies, or other depositories as the Board may, from time to time, select or as may be selected by any officer or employee of the Corporation to whom such power may, from time to time, be delegated by the Board; and for the purpose of such deposit, any officer, or any employee to whom such power may be delegated by the Board, may endorse, assign and deliver checks, drafts, and other orders for the payment of money which are payable to the order of the Corporation.
+All funds of the Corporation not otherwise employed shall be deposited to the credit of the Corporation in such banks, trust companies, or other depositories as the Board may select or as may be selected by any officer or employee of the Corporation to whom such power may be delegated by the Board; and for the purpose of such deposit, any officer, or any employee to whom such power may be delegated by the Board, may endorse, assign and deliver checks, drafts, and other orders for the payment of money which are payable to the order of the Corporation.

 ARTICLE VIII – INDEMNIFICATION